shravanij05/TraceNet/README.md

 TraceNet is built around a simple idea:

 **Don't just ask whether information is true — trace where it came from, how it is connected, and what evidence supports it.**

 ---

+## 🏆 Achievement

+Won **1st Place in the Software Category at Colloquium '26**.

+---

+## Contributors

+This project was collaboratively developed by our team of five members.

+- Althia Ferreira
+- Bhoomi Koli
+- Bliss Gonsalves
+- Jibi Johny
+- Shravani Joshi

+---